 Asus's VivoBook range is extensive, and rather confusing, but pay close attention to the specs and it is possible to grab a 15.6-inch model equipped with a high quality Full HD IPS screen with wide viewing angles and reliable contrast.
-There are various different VivoBook S15 model numbers that can get you this screen option, but the S530 is one of the safer bets.
+There are various different VivoBook S15 model numbers that can get you this screen option, but it's not universal, so check carefully before you buy.

-Several processor options are available, but the quad-core Intel Core i5-8250U balances performance and cost the best.
-Elsewhere, the S530 is most often specced with a healthy 8GB of RAM and a small but fast 256GB SSD.
+Several processor options are available, but the quad-core Intel Core i5 balances performance and cost the best.
+Elsewhere, the S15 is most often specced with a healthy 8GB of RAM and a small but fast 256GB SSD.